kenylson23/Mariaolga-escoladecondu-o/replit.md

 - **clsx** - Utility for constructing className strings conditionally
 - **nanoid** - URL-safe unique string ID generator

-The architecture is designed for scalability and maintainability, with clear separation between client and server code, type safety throughout the stack, and modern development practices.
-The system can easily be extended with additional features like user authentication, payment processing, or advanced course management functionality.
+The architecture is designed for scalability and maintainability as a completely static site, with type safety throughout the frontend, modern development practices, and zero runtime dependencies.
+The system uses JSON data files as the single source of truth, making it easy to update content without code changes.
+The static nature makes it ideal for deployment to CDNs and ensures fast loading times.
+The system can be easily extended by adding new JSON data files or converting back to a dynamic architecture if needed.